 The training offered must be relevant in today's economy and look toward the jobs of the future.
 Peter Drucker has spoken of how the "next society will be a knowledge society."
 Education and training efforts must focus on development of programs to fulfill these needs.
-Creating more highwage jobs in Florida requires that employers know that there will be skilled workers to fill those jobs.
+Creating more highwage jobs in Florida requires employers know there will be skilled workers to fill those jobs.

-No one benefits more from an excellent workforce development system than Florida's business community.
-As the employers of the workers produced by the state's education and training providers, the presence of business and industry leaders in workforce education planning is essential.
+No one benefits more from excellent career-technical education and training programs than Florida's business community.
+As the employers of the workers produced by the state's education and training providers, the presence of business and industry leaders in career education planning is essential.
 Still, business involvement will likely be most successful on a regional level.
-Local stakeholders have vested interests in producing a qualified workforce for local employers.
+Local stakeholders have vested interests in producing qualified workers for local employers.
 The communication among these education and business leaders is vital to the success of local efforts to coordinate education and training with the skills required by employers.

-Public sector vocational-technical centers, community colleges and universities provide most education and training in Florida The state has made great strides in recent years in focusing the efforts of these institutions in high-wage, high-skill areas.
+Public sector vocational-technical centers, community colleges and universities provide most education and training in Florida.
+The state has made great strides in recent years in focusing the efforts of these institutions in high-wage, high-skill areas.
 With organizations like the Workforce Estimating Conference, the path to success in this objective has already been laid out.

 Local training providers must request business input and local employers must respond to the call for help.
 Training requirements for education programs must be in line with current work skills requirements.
-Workforce training efforts and cooperative arrangements, like those provided through pre-apprenticeship programs, charter technical centers and collegiate high schools, are excellent ways to achieve a better-trained workforce.
+Career-technical training efforts and cooperative arrangements, like those provided through pre-apprenticeship programs, charter technical centers and collegiate high schools, are excellent ways to achieve a better-trained workforce.